Nerajno/begin-to-code/lessons/javascript/lesson-5/presentation.md

 ```

 ---
-Whenever the submit button is clicked, we first get the current value
+When the submit button is clicked, we first get the current value
-of the text input.
+of the text input and save it into the `name` variable.
 ***********************************************************
 ## Solution